Positive development for people living in poverty

 Sida's support for the UN is usually mediated through multi-year agreements linked to various programs.
 This enables UN agencies to plan long-term and strategically and contributes to their ability to act quickly in times of crisis and adapt as the world around them changes.

-Decisions on financial contributions and the choice of implementing organization are prepared by Sida, at the unit in Sweden or at the embassy responsible for implementing the strategy on which the decision is based.
+Decisions on financial contributions and the choice of implementing organisation are prepared by Sida, at the unit in Sweden or at the embassy responsible for implementing the strategy on which the decision is based.

 Sida is pushing to make the UN more open and efficient